pr-120/BSH-server/README.md

 The program was developed for unix systems.
 The system used Ubuntu 24.04.2 LTS, therefore *apt-get* was used to install packages on the device.
 When using other distributions and/or other package managers, changes need to be made for the installation script to work properly.

-Also the installation requires a functioning version of the anaconda/miniconda packaging system.
+The application expects a working anaconda/miniconda version installed on the server system.
+For the application to be able to access anaconda the path must be adjusted in `config/folder_paths.config`.
 The application was developed using anaconda version 24.9.2.
 Compatability with other versions is not guaranteed.

 ## Structure